Baldwin was careful with guns before fatal shooting, crew member says - NewsBreak

 The camera wasn’t rolling when the gun went off, killing cinematographer Halyna Hutchins, Russell told a detective according to a search warrant affidavit.

 Authorities said Friday that the assistant director, Dave Halls, had handed the weapon to Baldwin and announced “cold gun,” indicating it was safe to use.
-When asked about how Baldwin treated firearms on the set, Russell said the actor was very careful, citing an instance when Baldwin made sure a child actor was not near him when a gun was being discharged.Woman, suspect killed during hostage situation in Tulsa
+When asked about how Baldwin treated firearms on the set, Russell said the actor was very careful, citing an instance when Baldwin made sure a child actor was not near him when a gun was being discharged.‘Friends’ actor James Michael Tyler dies after cancer battle

 The affidavit released Sunday also includes statements by director Joel Souza, who was standing behind Hutchins and was wounded.